juaneacha/New-Vs-Old/README.md

-# Ala's New Menu: AB-Test
+# New vs Old Menu: Which Generates Higher Revenue?
 ![](Menu.png)

 ## Executive Summary
 Ala, an Eastern Mediterranean restaurant, has been losing revenue for the past few months.
-To increase revenue and provide higher quality food, Ala changes its menu around mid-year.
-An effective menu change results in a 10 - 15% increase in revenue.
+To increase revenue and provide higher quality food, Ala changes its menu mid-year.
+An effective menu change typically results in a 10 - 15% increase in revenue.
 The earnings of a server at this restaurant are used to determine whether or not the change in menu was a success.
 Through A/B testing using Mann-Whitney U Test, Confidence Interval, and Power, it was found the new menu performs 34% worse than the old menu.
 A restoration of the old menu with a few dishes changed was recommended.

 ----
 # Background and Overview